TeamHG-Memex/eli5/docs/source/_notebooks/xgboost-titanic.rst

-4. Adding text features
+5. Adding text features
 -----------------------

-Right now we treat ``Name`` field as categorical, like other text features.
-But it might contain some useful information.
+Right now we treat *Name* field as categorical, like other text features.
+But in this dataset each name is unique, so XGBoost does not use this feature at all, because it's such a poor discriminator: it's absent from the weights table in section 3.

+But *Name* still might contain some useful information.
 We don't want to guess how to best pre-process it and what features to extract, so let's use the most general character ngram vectorizer: